Environmental Commission Follow Us

 Members volunteer their time at monthly meetings on behalf of improving Somerville’s environmental practices and on managing municipal shade trees and the Borough’s Community Forestry Management Plan.

-Members also facilitate the Green Team, which has earned Somerville to be recognized as Bronze status community in the Sustainable Jersey Program.
+Members also facilitate the Green Team, which has earned Somerville to be recognized as Silver status community in the Sustainable Jersey Program.

 Other past activities include rain barrel workshops, tree pruning workshops, environmental advocacy, and tree plantings.